j20mc/Nativescript-Danem-Google-Maps-Utils/README.md

-nativescript-danem-google-maps-utils (V1.0.14)
+nativescript-danem-google-maps-utils (V1.0.15)
 ==================================

 NativeScript Google Maps SDK utility library IOS & Android :

 * Clustering implemented
-* Heatmap IOS not implemented (In progress)
+* Heatmap implemented

 *** I am available to improve this plugin as needed, so do not hesitate to open a ticket for a request ! ***